 Lifting electromagnets mostly differ in their power sources.
 Many electromagnets rely on an incoming supply of alternating current and convert it to direct current, requiring an intermediate piece of equipment to make that conversion.
 When lifting tasks require more mobility than being tethered would allow, electromagnets hook up to portable generators, which provide direct current without the need for conversion.
 The most versatile electromagnets, however, feature battery power, enabling workers to do the heavy lifting required without worrying about the inherent variables of additional equipment or having to draw upon the power of a generator.

 An Electromagnet That’s Sure To Steel Your Heart

 An electromagnet with the high lifting capacity that you demand, along with the luxury of a battery-backed unfettered range of motion, truly gives your steel mill the best of both worlds.
-The Moley Mag II (ESB), the 24v scrap magnet from Moley Magnetics, features strength and flexibility in equal measure.
+The Moley Mag II (ESB), the 24v scrap yard magnet from Moley Magnetics, features strength and flexibility in equal measure.
 Coming in various sizes for deftly handling various sizes of steel scrap, the magnet boasts an intuitive control system that practically makes it an extension of its operator’s own arms and hands.
 A 24-volt battery powers the electromagnet independently of any other power supplies.
 Best of all, the Moley Mag II comes at affordable price points—something today’s leaner and meaner mills can really appreciate.
 Start supplementing your mill with these magnets today.
 See our product on YouTube.